Motorcycle Glossary Reference Guide

 Overriding the Headlight – This is a situation that pertains to night riding for motorcyclists.
 And this deals with the stopping distance beyond the rider's sight where their headlamp illuminates.
 Motorists should decrease speed during hours of darkness.
 Some riders find the headlights of larger vehicles around them helpful for visibility.

-Pain and Suffering – A personal injury claim always involves the plaintiff seeking money for physical pain and mental suffering—this part of the claim "general" damage caused by the negligent actions of the defendant.
+Pain and Suffering – A personal injury claim always involves the plaintiff seeking money for physical pain and mental suffering—the defendant's negligent actions cause this part of the claim "general" damage.

 Panniers – Panniers are another name for motorcycle storage saddlebags.
 Fabric, leather, plastic, or metal are the conventional materials used to build these.
 Typically, they are on "Bagger" Bikes.

-Personal Injury Protection – This is a type of insurance that includes medical expenses, loss of wages, funeral costs.
-And it can also cover other damages such as babysitters, housekeepers or other services.
+Personal Injury Protection – This type of insurance includes medical expenses, loss of wages, and funeral costs.
+And it can also cover other damages such as babysitters, housekeepers, or other services.
 But this is most commonly found in states with no-fault automobile insurance systems.

 Property Damage Liability – This is insurance coverage that pays compensation to another person for damages caused to their assets from an accident.
 The coverage includes buildings, garage doors, and utility poles.
 So anything damaged by the at-fault driver receives coverage.

-Punitive Damages – Punitive damages may be awarded if the defendant's actions were egregious, willful, or malicious.
+Punitive Damages – A jury or court may award punitive damages to the plaintiffs if the defendant's actions were egregious, willful, or malicious.
 But this type of court punishment compensates separately from injury and damage compensation.
 As you probably guessed, the idea here is to punish the negligent defendant.